ray-project/kuberay/apiserver/README.md

 helm -n ray-system install kuberay-apiserver kuberay/helm-chart/kuberay-apiserver
 ```

-1. you can access by your nodeport
+2. The APIServer expose service using `NodePort` by default.
+You can test access by your host and port, the default port is set to `31888`.

 ```
 curl localhost:31888
 {"code":5, "message":"Not Found"}
 ```

-3. you can create `RayCluster` or `RayJobs` or  `RayService` by dialing the endpoints
+3. You can create `RayCluster`, `RayJobs` or `RayService` by dialing the endpoints.
+The following is a simple example for creating the `RayService` object, follow [swagger support](https://ray-project.github.io/kuberay/components/apiserver/#swagger-support) to get the complete definitions of APIs.

 ```
-curl -XPOST 'localhost:31888/apis/v1alpha2/namespaces/ray-system/services' \
+curl -X POST 'localhost:31888/apis/v1alpha2/namespaces/ray-system/services' \
 --header 'Content-Type: application/json' \
 --data '{
   "name": "user-test-1",